BUDGET 2017

 The Earned Income Credit has increased from €550 to €950.

-The tax credit is expected to increase to €1,650 in 2018 which will see self-employed individuals being on a par with employees who are currently entitled to a PAYE tax credit of €1,650.
+The tax credit is expected to increase to €1,650 in 2018.
+This will see self-employed individuals being on a par with employees, who are currently entitled to a PAYE tax credit of €1,650.

-An Earned Income Tax Credit of €550 was introduced in Budget 2016 for self-employed individuals, including proprietary directors, with earned income who were not otherwise entitled to the PAYE Tax Credit.
+Budget 2016 introduced an Earned Income Tax Credit of €550 for self-employed individuals and includes proprietary directors, with earned income who were not otherwise entitled to the PAYE Tax Credit.

 4) Deposit Interest Retention Tax (“DIRT”)